Welcome to Review Quality Collector (RQC)

 5. Guiding principles

-RQC is constructed according to three key ideas:
+RQC is constructed according to four key ideas:

-RQC will provide a lot of transparency at the level of
+RQC will provide transparency at the level of

 journal, conference, research institution, and publisher.